RC Racer

-RC Racer (沖天遙控車; known as Rex's Racer in Shanghai) is a steel shuttle roller coaster operating at Walt Disney Studios Park in France, Hong Kong Disneyland, and Shanghai Disneyland.
+RC Racer (沖天遙控車; known as Rex's Racer in Shanghai) is a steel shuttle roller coaster operating at Disney Adventure World in France, Hong Kong Disneyland, and Shanghai Disneyland.
 Manufactured by Intamin, the ride is part of the Toy Story Playland in France, Toy Story Land in Hong Kong, and Toy Story Land in Shanghai.
 The ride in France opened on August 17, 2010, while the Hong Kong installation opened on November 17, 2011, and the Shanghai ride opened on April 26, 2018.
-It was the second roller coaster in Hong Kong Disneyland and Shanghai Disneyland, and the third roller coaster in Walt Disney Studios Park.
+It was the second roller coaster in Hong Kong Disneyland and Shanghai Disneyland, and the third roller coaster in Disney Adventure World.

 Attraction

-In Walt Disney Studios Park, the ride is located at the back of Toy Story Playland, amongst mature trees, which double as overgrown bushes in the Toy Story universe.
+In Disney Adventure World, the ride is located at the back of Toy Story Playland, amongst mature trees, which double as overgrown bushes in the Toy Story universe.
 The ride vehicle is themed after the RC toy car character from the film series, while the track is designed to look like an orange racetrack playset.
-Guests in the ride vehicle are propelled forwards and backwards through the station building in a semicircular half-pipe part of the track, building up enough speed in the process to hit the top height of apprpoximately 82 ft.
+Guests in the ride vehicle are propelled forwards and backwards through the station building in a semicircular half-pipe part of the track, building up enough speed in the process to hit the top height of approximately 82 ft.